zencart/documentation/content/user/first_steps/overrides.md

     includes/languages/english.php

-If a templated file doesn't exist in your cart, you can create it by copying the original from the default file.
+If a templated file doesn't exist in your cart, you can create it by simply copying the default file.
+See the [I don't have the file ...](/user/new_user_topics/no_such_file/) FAQ for more detail.

 And remember: if you aren't changing a file, there is *no need* to copy it from the default file - the default file will be used by Zen Cart